HIGHLIGHTS

 For photography, the OnePlus 15 packs a triple 50MP setup, one for each camera.
 The main sensor is the Sony LYT-700, while the telephoto lens uses Samsung’s JN5 sensor and now supports up to 3.5x optical zoom.
 The third is, of course, an ultrawide shooter.
 Up front, you get a 32MP selfie camera, which should handle portraits and video calls quite well.

 Interestingly, with the Hasselblad partnership coming to an end, image processing is now handled entirely in-house by OnePlus’ own “Detail Max Engine.”
-It’ll be exciting to see how this shift affects the overall image tuning and color science.
+So, we can expect a shift in overall image tuning and color science.

 Powering the device is a massive 7,300mAh battery, which supports 120W SuperVOOC wired charging and 50W wireless charging.
 On the software side, the OnePlus 15 runs Android 16 with OxygenOS 16 right out of the box.
 OnePlus is promising 5 years of software updates and 6 years of security patches.